NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     stub domains and sends queries to the resolver DNS server with the RD bit cleared.

+    .. _unbound.conf.access-control.action.allow_snoop:

+    The action
+    :ref:`allow_snoop<unbound.conf.access-control.action.allow_snoop>` gives
-    The action *allow_snoop* gives nonrecursive access too.
+    non-recursive access too.
     This give both recursive and non recursive access.
-    The name *allow_snoop* refers to cache snooping, a technique to use nonrecursive queries to examine the cache contents (for malicious acts).
+    The name *allow_snoop* refers to cache snooping, a technique to use non-recursive queries to examine the cache contents (for malicious acts).
-    However, nonrecursive queries can also be a valuable debugging tool (when you want to examine the cache contents).
+    However, non-recursive queries can also be a valuable debugging tool (when you want to examine the cache contents).

-    In that case use *allow_snoop* for your administration host.
+    In that case use
+    :ref:`allow_snoop<unbound.conf.access-control.action.allow_snoop>` for your
+    administration host.

     By default only localhost is *allowed*, the rest is refused.
     The default is *refused*, because that is protocol-friendly.
     The DNS protocol is not designed to handle dropped packets due to policy, and dropping may result in (possibly excessive) retried queries.

+    .. _unbound.conf.access-control.action.deny_non_local:
+    .. _unbound.conf.access-control.action.refuse_non_local:

+    The
+    :ref:`deny_non_local<unbound.conf.access-control.action.deny_non_local>`
+    and
+    :ref:`refuse_non_local<unbound.conf.access-control.action.refuse_non_local>`
-    The deny_non_local and refuse_non_local settings are for hosts that are only allowed to query for the authoritative local-data, they are not allowed full recursion but only the static data.
+    actions are for hosts that are only allowed to query for the authoritative :ref:`local-data:<unbound.conf.local-data>`, they are not allowed full
+    recursion but only the static data.
+    With
+    :ref:`deny_non_local<unbound.conf.access-control.action.deny_non_local>`,
-    With deny_non_local, messages that are disallowed are dropped, with refuse_non_local they receive error code REFUSED.
+    messages that are disallowed are dropped, with :ref:`refuse_non_local<unbound.conf.access-control.action.refuse_non_local>`
+    they receive error code REFUSED.

 .. _unbound.conf.access-control-tag:

-access-control-tag: *<IP netblock> <"list of tags">*
+access-control-tag: *<IP netblock> "<list of tags>"*
-    Assign tags to access-control elements.
+    Assign tags to :ref:`access-control:<unbound.conf.access-control>`
+    elements.
     Clients using this access control element use localzones that are tagged with one of these tags.
-    Tags must be defined in *define-tags*.
+    Tags must be defined in :ref:`define-tag:<unbound.conf.define-tag>`.
     Enclose list of tags in quotes (``""``) and put spaces between tags.
+    If :ref:`access-control-tag:<unbound.conf.access-control-tag>` is
-    If access-control-tag is configured for a netblock that does not have an access-control, an access-control element with action allow is configured for this netblock.
+    configured for a netblock that does not have an :ref:`access-control:<unbound.conf.access-control>`, an access-control
+    element with action :ref:`allow<unbound.conf.access-control.action.allow>`
+    is configured for this netblock.

 .. _unbound.conf.access-control-tag-action:

 access-control-tag-action: *<IP netblock> <tag> <action>*
     Set action for particular tag for given access control element.
-    If you have multiple tag values, the tag used to lookup the action is the first tag match between access-control-tag and local-zone-tag where "first" comes from the order of the definetag values.
+    If you have multiple tag values, the tag used to lookup the action is the first tag match between
+    :ref:`access-control-tag:<unbound.conf.access-control-tag>` and
+    :ref:`local-zone-tag:<unbound.conf.local-zone-tag>` where "first" comes
+    from the order of the :ref:`define-tag:<unbound.conf.define-tag>` values.

 .. _unbound.conf.access-control-tag-data:

-access-control-tag-data: *<IP netblock> <tag> <"resource record string">*
+access-control-tag-data: *<IP netblock> <tag> "<resource record string>"*
     Set redirect data for particular tag for given access control element.

 .. _unbound.conf.access-control-view: